 I know, I know, deodorant isn’t the most exciting beauty purchase you can make.
 But let me tell you, this is one of the best products I’ve ever purchased.
 Not only do I love the scent, but it’s the best antiperspirant I’ve ever tried.

-For years, I didn’t realize how Beautyblenders were supposed to work.
+For years, I didn’t realise how Beautyblenders were supposed to work.
 (Pro tip: Dip them in warm water before using.)
 Since I figured out how to use them the correct way, they’ve become indispensable as a way to diffuse makeup I’m applying.

 Elnett hair spray is something I first discovered in the kits of talented hairstylists I was working with.
 What I love is that it leaves a flexible hold, meaning it isn’t too stiff, so you can still run your fingers through your hair.